Decor Ideas

 The Bottom Line

-Feng shui candles usually help most when they add warmth, calm, and visual care to a room that needs it.
+Feng shui candles help most when they add warmth, calm, and visual care to a room that needs it.
 A tray, console, shelf, or dim corner is often enough.

 Keep the arrangement edited, keep the candle in good condition, and let it support the room instead of becoming the whole point of the room.